dkulas/my_legislators/README.md

 1. Download all the files into a newly created Desktop folder titled 'Legisearch'

-2. Within your newly created Desktop folder titled 'Legisearch', find the index.html file, right-click on it and choose the option that looks something like 'Open with Browser'
+2. Within your newly created Desktop folder titled '*Legisearch*', find the index.html file, right-click on it and choose the option that looks something like 'Open with Browser'

 3. Enter a valid US zipcode into the search field